 The last memory was neither happy nor safe.
 For three years he had avoided the stretch of road past the old windmill.

 They said her passing was instantaneous.
 Painless.
 A blessing, really.
-Dinah’s little T-bird hadn’t stood a chance in a head on collision with a cargo van.
-The woman behind the wheel had been youthfully distracted, veering into Dinah’s lane at the last moment, no opportunity to correct.
+Dinah’s little T-bird hadn’t stood a chance in a head on collision with the cargo van.
+The woman behind the wheel had been youthfully distracted, veering into Dinah’s lane at the last moment.

 He sometimes wished that he could hate the girl for it, but the emotion never came.
 There was an emptiness inside him that could not be filled, not even by anger and hatred.

 Gabe pulled the C10 to the side of the road and stepped out of the cab.
 The skid marks that he could see so clearly in his mind's eye had faded to nothing and without the debris and blood, the place was almost beautiful.
 Perfect white daisies lined the road and Gabe plucked up a few, tucking them into his breast pocket.
 Daisies had been her favorite.

 Gabriel returned to the car, climbing in and swinging the door shut with a bang.
 He pushed his hair back and inhaled, the scent of daisies filling him with nostalgia.

 His final destination would be the hardest, yet Gabe felt a strange sense of relief at the thought of it.
 He would stop at the lake where he scattered her ashes.
 Though he was aware of the illegality, it was where she wished her final resting place to be.
 And for everything that she had given to him, everything that she had meant to him, and everything that she was, that was the least he could do.

 The lake was a beautiful place, the trees grew dense along the bank and it was rarely crowded, even on a fine day like this.
 It was a haven to her and a reminder of her to him.